Silversunset01/dbm/FAQ.md

 # Frequently Asked Questions

+# What...
+## ...language is DBM/my bot written in?
+DBM uses javascript (with node.js and Discord.js) to create your bot.

+## ...is the airspeed velocity of an unladen swallow?
+An unladen european swallow travels at approx 24mph (or 11 meters per second).
+You're welcome.

 # How...
 ## ...can I add actions to my bot that do not already exist?
 You can use the run-script action to create your own custom actions using javascript & Discord.js.
 Or you can download mods which are user-created actions that are available for use.
 You can type `!info mods` in the discord server or visit https://dbm-mods.xyz/